Pune Monorail

-Pune Monorail was a proposed monorail system for the city of Pune.
+Pune Monorail refers to several proposed monorail system for the city of Pune, India.
+As of 2024, none have come to fruition, with the Pune Metro opening in 2022 instead.

 Background

-The Pune Municipal Corporation decided to construct a monorail system to reduce the number of private vehicles along the route.
+The Pune Municipal Corporation decided to construct a monorail system to reduce road congestion and the number of private vehicles along the route.
 The monorail will be taken up by the Pune Municipal Corporation.

 Network

-There are 2 lines proposed to be built:
+There are 3 lines proposed to be built: